How random are a learner's mistakes?: Abstract

 \section{Abstract}

-Given a random binary sequence $X^{(n)}$ of random variables, $X_{t},$ $t=1,2,\ldots,n$, for instance, one that is generated by a Markov source (teacher) of order $k^{*}$ (each state represented by $k^{*}$ bits).
-Assume that the probability of the event $X_{t}=1$ is constant and denote it by $\beta$.
-Consider a learner which is based on a parametric model, for instance a Markov model of order $k$, who trains on a sequence $x^{(m)}$ which is randomly drawn by the teacher.
-Test the learner's performance by giving it a sequence $x^{(n)}$ (generated by the teacher) and check its predictions on every bit of $x^{(n)}.$ An error occurs at time $t$ if the learner's prediction $Y_{t}$ differs from the true bit value $X_{t}$.
+Given a random binary sequence $X^{(n)}$ of random variables, $X_{t},$ $t=1,2,\ldots,n$, for instance, one that is generated by a Markov source of order $k^{*}$ (each state represented by $k^{*}$ bits).
+Let $\beta$ be the probability of $"X_{t}=1"$ and assume it is constant with respect to $t$ (due to stationarity).
+Consider a learner based on a parametric model, for instance a Markov model of order $k$, who trains on a sample sequence $x^{(m)}$ which is randomly drawn by the source.
+Test the learner's performance by giving it a sequence $x^{(n)}$ (generated by the source) and check its predictions on every bit of $x^{(n)}.$ An error occurs at time $t$ if the prediction $Y_{t}$ differs from the true bit value $X_{t}$.
 Denote by $\xi^{(n)}$ the sequence of errors where the error bit $\xi_{t}$ at time $t$ equals $1$ or $0$ according to whether the event of an error occurs or not, respectively.
-Consider the subsequence $\xi^{(\nu)}$ of $\xi^{(n)}$ which corresponds to the errors of predicting a $0$, i.e., $\xi^{(\nu)}$ consists of the bits of $\xi^{(n)}$ only at times $t$ such that $Y_{t}=0.$ In this paper we compute an estimate on the deviation of the frequency of $1$s of $\xi^{(\nu)}$ from $\beta$.
-The result shows that the level of randomness of $\xi^{(\nu)}$ decreases relative to an increase in the complexity of the learner.
+Consider the subsequence $\xi^{(\nu)}$ of $\xi^{(n)}$ which corresponds to the errors of predicting a $0$, i.e., $\xi^{(\nu)}$ consists of the bits of $\xi^{(n)}$ only at times $t$ such that $Y_{t}=0.$ In this paper we compute an upper bound on the deviation of the frequency of $1$s of $\xi^{(\nu)}$ from $\beta$ showing dependence on $k$, $m$, $\nu$.